ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 (times) function.
 Note the extra spaces needed so that OCaml doesn't think `(*` starts a comment.

-You can put infix operators into brackets to make functions.
+You can also put infix operators into brackets to make functions.
 Here's an identical definition of the `plus` function as before:

 ```ocaml